Kenechi Udeze: Minnesota Vikings

-Udeze was drafted by the Minnesota Vikings in the first round (twentieth overall pick) of the 2004 NFL Draft.
+Udeze was selected by the Minnesota Vikings in the first round (twentieth overall pick) of the 2004 NFL draft.
 During his rookie season with the Vikings, he started 15 games and recorded 36 tackles, five sacks, one forced fumble, and one pass deflected.
 As a second year pro, Udeze was injured in the Vikings third game of the season with cartilage damage in his left knee, which kept him out the rest of the year.
 Udeze finished the season with three games started, five tackles, and one quarterback sack.
 In 2006, he was once again the starter at left defensive end, playing 16 games, starting 15 and recorded 29 tackles and no sacks.
 The following year, he again playing in all 16 games, with 15 starts, and had 47 tackles and five sacks.

 Illness and retirement

 On February 11, 2008, it was announced that Udeze was diagnosed by doctors with a form of leukemia: acute lymphoblastic leukemia.
 KMSP-TV (Ch.
 9) also reported that Udeze was at Fairview Southdale Hospital undergoing tests and that he was at the Mayo Clinic in Rochester the week before.
 Udeze revealed that his acute leukemia is in a state of remission.
 Udeze received a bone marrow transplant from his brother.

 The Vikings placed Udeze on the non-football injury list and eventually injured reserve in July 2008, ending his season.
 Udeze returned to the Metrodome as an honorary captain for a game against the Green Bay Packers on November 9, 2008, where he said he would return to playing football.
 "You know what?
 I'll be back next year," Udeze told the St. Paul Pioneer Press.

 Udeze was able to get back into good enough condition to return to the Vikings for 2009 pre-season training, reaching the physical form he was in before his illness.
 He took 26 snaps during a Vikings mini-camp, but struggled with peripheral neuropathy in his feet, a result of his chemotherapy.
 The chemotherapy-induced neuropathy caused numbness that kept him from being able to plant firmly and create a burst up the field after the snap.
 Finding himself unable to move at the level he was accustomed to, Udeze decided to retire, which he announced on July 29, 2009.